ivniolimfaot/cpp_interview/CPP/Algorithms/11. Tree/Tree.md

 Remember, this is a basic implementation.
 Depending on the type of tree (binary, binary search tree, AVL tree, etc.), you may need to add additional members and methods to the `TreeNode` struct or class.

-### 1. Algorithms & Data Structures (C++): Trees: Terminology

-In the realm of algorithms and data structures, trees are hierarchical data structures that consist of nodes connected by edges.
-Here are some fundamental terminologies related to trees in the context of C++:

-1. **Node**: The basic building block of a tree, containing data and references (pointers) to its child nodes.

-2. **Root**: The topmost node of the tree, representing the starting point for traversing the tree.
-A tree can have only one root node.

-3. **Parent**: A node that has child nodes connected to it.

-4. **Child**: Nodes directly connected to another node when moving away from the root.

-5. **Leaf**: A node that has no children.
-It resides at the bottommost level of the tree.

-6. **Internal Node**: A node that has at least one child node.

-7. **Siblings**: Nodes that share the same parent node.

-8. **Depth**: The depth of a node is the length of the path from the root to that node.
-The depth of the root node is 0.

-9. **Height**: The height of a tree is the length of the longest path from the root to a leaf node.

-10. **Subtree**: A tree formed by selecting a node (and all of its descendants) from a tree and treating it as the root of a new tree.

-11. **Binary Tree**: A tree in which each node has at most two children, commonly referred to as the left child and the right child.

-12. **Binary Search Tree (BST)**: A binary tree in which the left child of a node contains only nodes with values less than the node's value, and the right child contains only nodes with values greater than the node's value.
-This property allows for efficient searching, insertion, and deletion operations.

-13. **Traversal**: The process of visiting all the nodes of a tree in a specific order.
-Common traversal algorithms include in-order, pre-order, post-order, and level-order traversal.

-14. **Balanced Tree**: A tree in which the heights of the two subtrees of any node differ by at most one.
-This property helps in maintaining efficient operations.

-These are some of the key terminologies associated with trees in C++.
-Understanding these terms is essential for effectively working with tree-based algorithms and data structures.

 ### 1. Algorithms & Data Structures (C++): Trees: Traverse By Breadth

 Traversing a tree by breadth-first search (BFS) is a common way to explore or search through the nodes of a tree.
 It visits all the nodes at a particular depth level before moving on to the nodes at the next depth level.
 Here's how you can implement breadth-first traversal in C++ using a queue: